cthogg/gatsby-theme-modern-portfolio/gatsby-theme-modern-portfolio/README.md

 1. (coming soon): Deploy to netlify to see it live!

-## Features
-- Write a simple portfolio site from just one markdown file
-- ability to change the styles (colors and typography)

 ## Out of Scope
 - Ability to blog - hopefully this can be *composed* with another theme later.